 The challenge is to consistently and patiently engage complexity.

-The challenges presented by cyberspace are complex and require a multidisciplinary focus.
-Together with my colleagues at the Army Cyber Institute and the Combating Terrorism Center at the United States Military Academy, we pick apart complex problems and try and provide policy and technically feasible solutions to the Army and the Nation.
+Cyberspace is complex and requires a multidisciplinary focus.
+Together with my colleagues in Virginia Tech’s Integrated Security Destination Area, Integrated Security Education Research Center, The Army Cyber Institute and the Combating Terrorism Center at the United States Military Academy, we pick apart complex problems and try and provide policy and technically feasible solutions to the State of Virginia, The United States Army Army and the Nation.
 As a member of these teams, I specifically engage problems through the disciplines of Political Science (International Relations and Comparative Politics) and Computer Science.
-I focus on issues related to cyber conflict, deterrence, parallel computing, big data, terrorism, encryption and more.
+I focus on issues related to cyber conflict, deterrence, parallel computing, human rights, big data, artificial intelligence, terrorism, encryption and more.

 The debate over cyber technology has resulted in new considerations for national security operations.
 States find themselves in an increasingly interconnected world with a diverse threat spectrum and little understanding of how decisions are made within this amorphous domain.